 There are some things to look out for when buying a laptop for music production.
 We’ve already reviewed the best music production laptops for you.
 This section will help you in understanding the criteria for choosing the best laptop for music production.

 First of all, let us emphasize that the best laptops for music production can be either ‘Windows’ or ‘Mac’.
-Remember, installing Linux on modern hardware is easy while ChromeOS have large App pools!
-However, there are some important ‘buts’, with Linux and ChromeOS.
+Remember, installing Linux on modern hardware is easy, while ChromeOS has large App pools!
+However, there are some important ‘buts’ with Linux and ChromeOS.

-Though in the end, it all boils down to your personal preferences and the DAW you are supposed to use on your laptop.
-For instance, Rosegarden, Qtractor will work on Linux while Sonar Cakewalk, DarkWave Studio, Presonus Studio is intended for Windows.
-Similarly, Logic Pro X, GarageBand, and Cubase are intended for Mac while beginner DAWs like Beatlab and Soundtrap for Education will run on Chrome OS.
+However, in the end, it all boils down to your personal preferences and the DAW you are supposed to use on your laptop.
+For instance, Rosegarden and Qtractor will work on Linux, while Sonar Cakewalk, DarkWave Studio, and Presonus Studio are intended for Windows.
+Similarly, Logic Pro X, GarageBand, and Cubase are intended for Mac, while beginner DAWs like Beatlab and Soundtrap for Education will run on Chrome OS.

 Screen size and resolution

 This is probably the most important thing to consider when buying a laptop for music production.
-It doesn’t matter how much storage or memory it has, if the CPU is too slow then it just won’t be fast enough for anything other than simple tasks.
+It doesn’t matter how much storage or memory it has; if the CPU is too slow, it just won’t be fast enough for anything other than simple tasks.

 Graphics Card (GPU)